 Spinal muscular atrophy is caused by the death of spinal cord neurons that activate skeletal muscles of the trunk and limbs, leading to muscle weakness and degeneration.
 Kittens with SMA walk with swaying rear ends and have difficulty jumping.
 The disease doesn't cause pain and the cats can live an otherwise normal life.
 A DNA test to identify carriers or to diagnose possibly affected kittens is now available through Michigan State University.

 Pet Insurance for the Maine Coon

-Pet insurance for purebred cats costs more than for mixed breed cats.
-This is because a purebred cat is more likely than a mixed breed cat to make claims for hereditary conditions that are expensive to treat.
+Purebred cats are more likely than mixed breed cats to have hereditary conditions that are expensive to treat.

 Embrace cat insurance plans offer full coverage for all breed-specific conditions (excluding those that are pre-existing) to which purebred cats are susceptible.
 The best time to get pet insurance for your cat is when he's a healthy kitten.
 You can't predict what will happen in the future, and pet insurance is the one thing you can't get when you need it the most.